 If you come across someone you believe might not be properly following the university's COVID-19 safety regulations (e.g., face coverings, physical distancing, etc.), you are encouraged to provide them with information and a respectful reminder of the regulations.
 You should always talk to others about safety regulations by leading with inquiry and curiosity rather than assertion and judgment.

 Your responsibility is to ensure your own compliance and reinforce expectations with others.
 It is not your role or responsibility to enforce the regulations.

 If you are a UO employee and have a concern about another employee, you should talk to your supervisor.

 If you feel uncomfortable speaking with the person you believe might not be properly following the university's COVID-19 safety regulations, you can also use our behavioral concern reporting form to let us know and we can follow up on it.

 Are there special cleaning products or procedures being employed across campus?

-The UO is working to ensure that necessary supplies are on hand in the event that guidelines are expanded.
 The university has also deployed a number of hand washing stations across campus.

 How should I clean my workspace?